samoyed-health-foundation/website/site/content/diseases/partial-albinism.md

 [There are no genetic tests yet for albinism in dogs.
-Diagnosis is typically by observation of the eyes and skin (nose, lips, eye rims, footpads, and skin beneath the thick white fur).]{.p1}
+Diagnosis is typically by observation of the eyes and skin (nose, lips, eye rims, footpads, and skin beneath the thick white fur).]

 Treatment Guidelines
 --------------------

-Note: Treatment of animals should only be performed by a licensed veterinarian.
-Veterinarians should consult the current literature and current pharmacological formularies before initiating any treatment protocol.
+> **Note:** Treatment of animals should only be performed by a licensed
+> veterinarian.
+Veterinarians should consult the current literature and
+> current pharmacological formularies before initiating any treatment
+> protocol.

 Albinism cannot be treated *per se*, but the conditions associated with it can be helped, see Management Tips.